 Proposed Change:

 1.2.2.
 Adult Fish Migration Timing & Counting.
 Upstream migrants are present throughout the year and adult fish facilities are operated year-round.
-Adult salmon, steelhead, shad, and lamprey are counted per the schedule in Table MCN-3 and data are posted daily at: www.fpc.org/adultsalmon_home.html.
-Sturgeon and bull trout are relatively infrequent and are reported in Miscellaneous Fish Counts and in the Annual Fish Passage Report.
+Adult salmon, steelhead, bull trout, shad, and lamprey are counted per the schedule in Table MCN-3 and data are posted daily at: www.fpc.org.
+The presence of other species (i.e., sturgeon, grass carp, Atlantic salmon, etc.) are recorded as comments and reported in the Annual Fish Passage Report.
 Yearly counts through the most recent passage year are used to determine the earliest and latest dates of peak adult fish passage defined in Table MCN-4.
 Time-of-day (diel) distributions of adult salmonid activity at McNary Dam fishway entrances and exits are shown in Figure MCN-2.

 Comments: